Jurimatic by Exlitem

 Injuries

-The collision caused Leila to sustain severe injuries including a traumatic brain injury and spinal injuries.
+The collision caused Leila to sustain severe and permanent injuries, including a traumatic brain injury and spinal injuries.

 Damages